freehandle/breeze/README.md

 ```
 kite <path-to-exisitng-vault-file> register <node-id> <address> <token> <description>
 ```

 Where <node-id> is used to refer to the node in the administration commands.
-For example in order to grant/revoke tokens access to node functionalities
+For example, in order to grant/revoke tokens access to node functionalities

 ```
 kite <path-to-exisitng-vault-file> [grant|revoke] <node-id> <token> [gateway|block] (description)
 ```

-Detailed information about these and other funcionalities can be found in the kite help command.
+Detailed information about these and other funcionalities can be found through the kite help command.

 ```
 kite help
 ```

 ## Running blow